A tensor formalism for multilayer network centrality measures using the Einstein product: Tensor functions and centrality measures for multilayer networks

 \section{Tensor functions and centrality measures for multilayer networks}

 Centrality measures have been thoroughly studied for single-layer networks.
 These measures include Katz centrality, subgraph centrality, and total communicability with respect to a node; see, e.g., \cite{BK,DMR,Esbook,EH1,EH2,ERV}.
 In this section, we introduce analogues of these measures for multilayer networks using the adjacency tensor and the Einstein product.
-We limit our discussion in this and the following sections to unweighted multilayer networks with only one kind of connections in each layer.
-Thus, the adjacency tensor is a square $4^{\rm th}$-order tensor.
-The extension to general weighted multilayer networks, i.e., to multilayer networks with more than one kind of connections in each layer, and with positive node-weights, is straightforward.

 We recall that, for single-layer networks, a walk from node $v_{i_1}$ to node $v_{i_j}$ is defined as a sequence of edges